Start My Answer

 Affirmative defenses should be considered when drafting your Answer.

 Another affirmative defense arises when the wrong debt amount is listed.
 Take a look at your records.
-If you have concrete evidence that you owe $800, but ARstrat states that you owe $1,400 for the debt, the case could be dismissed after you file your Answer.
+If you have concrete evidence that you owe $800, but ARstrat states that you owe $1,400 for the debt, the case could be dismissed after you file your Answer, or you may only have to pay the amount you believe you owe (it's probably unlikely to get a full dismissal if you admit you owe some amount).

 Additionally, include your affirmative defenses in plain and short terms.
 The most common defense is the statute of limitations, which limits ARstrat's ability to sue you if the debt is past a certain age.
 How?
 Depending on your state's statute of limitations, a court may dismiss the Complaint if it's filed after the statute has expired.